You are here:

 8. How many service hours do I need for graduation?

-All students who being at TWC in Fall 2010 or later are required to complete a minimum of 40 hours of service-learning prior to graduation.
+All students who are enrolled as a freshman at TWC in Fall 2010 or later are required to complete a minimum of 40 hours of service-learning prior to graduation.

 9. Can I do all 40 service hours in one semester/academic year?